 How Does Having Just Right OCD Impact Someone’s Life?

-Just right OCD results from a glitch in neurological sensory functions before and during triggering episodes that create urges to repeat behaviors.7 Usually the sense of touch, vision, hearing, and internal and external physiological sensations are involved in the experience.8
+Just right OCD results from a glitch in neurological sensory functions before and during triggering episodes that create urges to repeat behaviors.6 Usually the sense of touch, vision, hearing, and internal and external physiological sensations are involved in the experience.7

-Just right OCD is treated the same way other OCD symptoms are treated, typically with exposure and response prevention (ERP).
-Since anything can trigger just right OCD, people mostly just have to perform functional tasks during ERP therapy sessions for OCD, and are coached to keep going in spite of the strong urge to stop and “fix” the feeling.
+Just right OCD is treated the same way other types of OCD are treated, typically with exposure and response prevention (ERP).
+Since anything can trigger just right OCD, people mostly just have to perform functional tasks during ERP sessions for OCD, and are coached to keep going in spite of the strong urge to stop and “fix” the feeling.

 Reineke states, “As with other forms of OCD, it can be helpful to understand, on a moment-by-moment basis, the experience of the obsession or compulsion.
 What are the cues, emotions, and thoughts before, during and after the event?
 What’s the consequence if one doesn’t do it just right?
 How would you typically cope with the negative emotions which would arise?
 How can you inhibit the compensatory thought or action which follows?
 It can be a challenge, but Exposure and Response Prevention (the standard tools of OCD treatment) can be quite helpful with Just Right symptoms.”